stackrole/css-grid-utility/README.md

 # CSS Grid Utility
 A simple CSS Grid utility library built with SCSS.
 Creates 3 columns by deafult for .
 Follows bootstrap media query breakpoints and it mobile first.
 This does not add any presentational CSS, just CSS grid template columns with grid-gap.

-Just include the CSS or SCSS file into you project and Start using it.
+Just include the [css-grid-utilicy.css](https://github.com/stackrole/css-grid-utility/blob/master/css-grid-utility.css) or [css-grid-utilicy.scss](https://github.com/stackrole/css-grid-utility/blob/master/scss/css-grid-utility.scss) file into you project and Start using it.

 ---